amihaiemil/amihaiemil.github.io/_posts/2016-01-24-selenium-and-junit-the-right-way.markdown

 ```

 First advantage that comes to mind is that everything is in one place.
 If tomorrow
-the Github guys decide that the username element shouldn't have the ``vcard-username``
+the UI guys decide that the username element shouldn't have the ``vcard-username``
 class anymore, no problem, we have to change it in only one place, not in all our
 tests that happen to have something to do with that element.

-Also, if we stumble upon classical Selenium issues, like problems with page loading time,
+Also, if we stumble upon classic Selenium issues, like problems with page loading time,
-we have to fix them in one place as well.
-The used driver is not a problem either.
-If someone comes and says we should change it, we simply switch it from inside our abstraction.
+we fix them in one place as well.
+The used driver is not a problem either - if someone comes and says we should change it, we simply switch it from inside our abstraction.
+You might not even have to change code, it could all be driven by a system property, for instance.

 What about flow restrictions?
 Is it possible, with such a design, to make sure
 that all the tests perform all the mandatory steps?
 Of course it is: by using
-interfaces and access-modifiers wisely.
-By the way, these two are very powerful tools that
+interfaces and access modifiers wisely (these two are very powerful tools that
-many developers seem to not take seriously.
+many developers seem to not take seriously).

 Let's say you want to make sure that before checking anything related
 to the profile settings page, the test has gone through the login page and